-Whist visiting a stunning and isolated village many years ago we witness a lady taking large bags of sweets to give to the local children.
+Whist visiting a stunning and isolated village many years ago we witnessed a lady taking large bags of sweets to give to the local children.
 This practice encourages begging and is an extremely unfair western habit.
 Be mindful, this practice might make for a good story when you get back home or a worthy fireplace photograph, but it unethical and thoughtless.
 Interactions are a great way to learn, flinging sweets at children and watching them clash, not so much.
-If you want to take something a packed of balloon take up no space in your luggage, and you will have as much fun as the children running after both them and ballons!
+If you want to take something, a pack of balloons take up no space in your luggage, and you will have as much fun as the children running after both them and ballons!

 All images on this blog have been taken by us with permission of all involved.
 All images are protected under copyright and are not to be used without written consent.